snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 Users will need access to all the sessions they have across devices, with the ability to revoke any and all sessions.

 ## MFA
 Multifactor Authentication (MFA) is when a user is required to present more than one type of evidence in order to authenticate on a system.
-Users are susceptible to choosing weak password, because they are easy to remember or because they didn't have access to their password generator at that time.
+Despite your best efforts, users are susceptible to choosing weak password, because they are easy to remember or because they didn't have access to their password generator at that time.

 - Passkeys
 - Authenticator apps